thwethandaraye/thwethandaraye/README.md

 ## Hi, I'm Thwe Thandar Aye 👋
 - Computer Science Student
-- Backend & Data Engineering Enthusiast
+- Data Analytic and Engineering Enthusiast

-🔭 Building Python backend projects
+🔭 Building Data Visualization projects with Python
 🌱 Learning Data Structures & Algorithms (DSA) and SQL
-👯 Open to beginner-friendly backend/data collaboration
+👯 Open to beginner-friendly data collaboration
 <!--
 **thwethandaraye/thwethandaraye** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.